-As a result of this inspection, the subject facility, known as

-APPROVED FOR OCCUPANCY (See Note 1).

-APPROVED FOR TEMPORARY OCCUPANCY, subject to correction of items noted (See conditions of temporary or phased occupancy approval listed below). [] APPROVED FOR PHASED TEMPORARY stocking and occupancy only (See Note 2).

-[] DENIED occupancy approval due to the fire code deficiencies noted.
+As a result of this inspection, the subject facility, known as is hereby: is hereby: [ ] APPROVED FOR OCCUPANCY (See Note 1). [ ] APPROVED FOR TEMPORARY OCCUPANCY, subject to correction of items noted (See conditions of temporary or phased occupancy approval listed below). [ ] APPROVED FOR PHASED TEMPORARY stocking and occupancy only (See Note 2). [ ] DENIED occupancy approval due to the fire code deficiencies noted.
 The Tenant/Contractor is directed to correct the items noted prior to requesting re-inspection.

-Note 1 "Approved for occupancy" indicates a finding that all fire safety criteria set forth at the time and date of the attached inspection has been met in accordance with the applicable adopted codes and standards of the State of Maryland and the Maryland Aviation Administration (MAA) Fire Prevention and Inspection Division at the BWI - Thurgood Marshall Airport, This certificate will only be issued if the building or structure is deemed safe for occupancy.
+Note I "Approved for occupancy" indicates a finding that all fire safety criteria set forth at the time and date of the attached inspection has been met in accordance with the applicable adopted codes and standards of the State of Maryland and the Maryland Aviation Administration (MAA) Fire Prevention and Inspection Division at the BWI - Thurgood Marshall Airport.
+This certificate will only be issued if the building or structure is deemed safe for occupancy.
 All life safety and fire detection and suppression systems must be in full working operation, including alarm supervision, and alarm transmission requirements.

-Note 2: A "phased temporary" approval is hereby granted to STOCK and OCCUPY a substantially completed. permitted portion.
-This temporary approval will expire within 30 days after completion of work unless a final certificate of occupancy is issued by the MAA-OFM, and the Owner (MAA-Engineer).
-The portion approved is:

-(List Portion(s) approved for Phased Temporary occupancy)

-Owner's Representative MAA Engineer Signature: Date:

-Inspector's Signature: [FM-] Date:
+Note 2: A "phased temporary" approval is hereby granted to STOCK and OCCUPY a substantially completed, permitted portion.
+This temporary approval will expire within 30 days after completion of work unless a final certificate of occupancy is issued by the MAA-OFM, and the Owner (IVIA va-Engineer).
+The portion approved is: (List Porti on(s) approved for Phased Temporary occupa ncy ) Ouror's F Donwoo ostati io Representative neer Signature: Date: Inspector's s Signature:[FM- l Date: Tenant's S Signature: Date: Sub-Tenant's Signature: Date: Date: Contractor's Signature: Date: The above signatures attest that the parties listed are aware of deficiencies noted (if any), and any listed conditions of approval (if applicable), and agree to diligently correct any deficiencies noted.

-Tenant's Signature: Date

-Sub-Tenant's Signature: Date:

-Contractor's Signature: Date:

-The above signatures attest that the parties listed are aware of deficiencies noted (if any), and any listed conditions of approval (if applicable), and agree to diligently correct any deficiencies noted.
 Failure to abide by a lawful order of the Fire Marshal is a violation of the State Fire Prevention Code, and is punishable in accordance with the provisions therein.

 Conditions of Temporary, or Phased, Occupancy Approval These items must be corrected within the time limits listed as a condition of a temporary, or phased, certificate of occupancy.
 Failure to complete these items within the prescribed time limits will void this temporary approval.
 The OFM must be notified upon correction of the items listed and a re-inspection must be scheduled.
-10 Days 30 Days Other -
+10 Days 30 Days Other